 September 20: Deadline to apply

 September 27: First round of selection: qualified startups notified

 October 9/10: Startups present to judging panel at the UCSF Mission Bay campus

 October 11: Startups notified whether chosen for final cohort

-November 7: Morning: Final cohort pitches investors & partners in private session at Genentech Hall, UCSF Mission Bay
+November 7: Starting at 1:00 PM: Final cohort pitches investors & partners in private session at Genentech Hall, UCSF Mission Bay